Sydney Flying Squadron

-Sydney Flying Squadron Yacht club was founded in 1891 by Mark Foy in the birthplace of the famous Sydney Harbour sailing skiff classes.
+Sydney Flying Squadron Yacht club was founded in 1891 by Mark Foy on Sydney Harbour sailing skiff classes.
 It was founded to allow people to enjoy skiff sailing regardless of financial background.
 The Sydney Flying Squadron, affectionately called The Squaddy by its members and locals, is Australia's oldest open boat sailing club on the shores of Sydney Harbour.

 Location

-Sydney Flying Squadron is located at the end of Careening Cove, Milsons Point in Sydney, NSW; the Squaddy features spectacular water views and is situated next to Milsons Park which provides a large grassy rigging area during summer months.
+Sydney Flying Squadron is located at the end of Careening Cove, Milsons Point, Sydney; the Squaddy features spectacular water views and is situated next to Milsons Park which provides a large grassy rigging area during summer months.
 Racing takes place from October to Easter with a break over Christmas.